76K California violent, career felons get earlier releases | Federal News Network

 “You don’t have to be good to get good time credits.
 People who lose good time credits for misconduct get them back, they don’t stay gone,” he said.
 “They could be a useful device for managing the population if they had more teeth in them.
 But they don’t.
 They’re in reality just a giveaway.”

-But the population has been declining for a decade, starting when the state began keeping lower-level felons in county jails instead of state prisons to relieve crowding.

-The trend continued when voters in 2014 reduced penalties for property and drug crimes and two years later approved allowing earlier parole for most inmates.

-Republican state Sen. Jim Nielsen, who once headed the state parole board, criticized Newsom for this time acting unilaterally.
+Republican state Sen. Jim Nielsen, who once headed the state parole board, criticized Gov. Gavin Newsom’s administration for unilaterally deciding to make the changes.

 “He’s doing it on his own authority, instead of the will of the people through their elected representatives or directly through their own votes,” Nielsen said.
 “This is what I call Newsom’s time off for bad behavior.
 He’s putting us all at greater risk and there seems to be no end to the degree to which he wants to do that.”